fooHQ/foojank-web/index.md

 ## Client Configuration

-Foojank configuration is managed using the `foojank config` command.
+Foojank configuration is managed using the `config` command.
 To create an initial configuration, run:

 ```
 $ foojank config init
 ```

-The command will create a hidden configuration directory `.foojank` in the current directory.
+The command will create a hidden directory `.foojank` in the current directory.
 The directory contains JSON configuration files.
 The files should not be modified manually.
-Instead, use the `foojank config edit` command to edit the configuration.
+Instead, use the `config edit` command.

 For instance, the following command will set the server URL to `nats://127.0.0.1`: